hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 ~> **NOTE:** Tagging support is unsupported on direct ESXi connections and requires vCenter 6.0 or higher.

+* `custom_attributes` - (Optional) Map of custom attribute ids to attribute value strings to set for virtual machine.
+See [here][docs-setting-custom-attributes] for a reference on how to set values for custom attributes.

+[docs-setting-custom-attributes]: /docs/providers/vsphere/r/custom_attribute.html#using-custom-attributes-in-a-supported-resource

+~> **NOTE:** Custom attributes are unsupported on direct ESXi connections and require vCenter.

 ### CPU and memory options

 The following options control CPU and memory settings on the virtual machine: